 There's an attribute that unites toilet paper users above all others - the environmental impact.
-81% of the market "said they would consider buying recycled toilet tissue if it were comparable in quality to standard paper".
+81% of the market said that they “would consider buying recycled toilet tissue if it were comparable in quality to standard paper".

-It's not just the experience, or the environment, that influences how toilet paper affects our day-to-day lives.
-It represents a £1.12 billion market in the UK (2015).
-That works out at around £41 per household.
-Whilst £41 per year may seem like a sensible amount for many, considering this is something each of us will use our entire lives, there are huge savings to be had with an investment in a bidet, or bidet toilet seat.
+It's not just the experience, or the environment, that influences how toilet paper affects our day-to-day life.
+It represents a shocking £1.12 billion of the market in the UK (2015).
+That means Brits spend around £41 (per household) per year on toilet paper.
+Whilst £41 per year may seem like a sensible amount for many, considering this is a cost which will continually occur for the rest of our lives, there are huge savings to be had with an investment in a bidet, or bidet toilet seat.

 What Are The Biggest Japanese Bidet Toilet Brands?

-Japanese-style toilets appear in popular culture from time-to-time due - they've been featured in episodes of The Simpsons (episode 226, "Thirty Minutes Over Tokyo", first aired May 16, 1999) and Futurama (episode 91, "Attack of the Killer App", first aired 1 July, 2010).
+Japanese-style toilets often appear in popular culture; they have featured in episodes of The Simpsons (episode 226, "Thirty Minutes Over Tokyo", first aired May 16, 1999) and Futurama (episode 91, "Attack of the Killer App", first aired 1 July, 2010).
 In both series they were referred to as a "Japanese Toilet".

 Where Can You Buy Japanese Toilet Bidets In The UK?

-Washloo is the UK's only domestic Bidet Toilet Seat Brand.
-We have a range of 'Japanese-style' bidet toilet seats or sale including many of the super features mentioned above.
-Our modern range of luxury bidets offer the best in smart toilet technology for British bathrooms.
+Washloo is the only domestic Bidet Toilet Seat Brand in the UK.
+We have a range of 'Japanese-style' bidet toilet seats on sale, many including some of the smart features mentioned above.
+Our modern range of luxury bidets offer the best smart toilet technology for British bathrooms.

 Article sources include: